8 Benefits of Drinking Beer in Moderation

 - Minerals (silicon, potassium, magnesium, calcium, selenium)

-This type of healthy fat reduces excess lipids in the blood, which prevent blockages.
+People who drink alcoholic beverages in moderation have higher levels of good cholesterol (HDL).
+This type of healthy fat reduces excess lipids in the blood, which can prevent clots and blockages.

 8. It may help slow aging

 The active compounds in beer control the body’s inflammatory processes and reduce the likelihood of developing chronic diseases.